chunkanglu/Obsidian-Notes/CSCC10/Lecture Notes/3_Designing & Prototyping.md

 - what data is needed to perform task

 ### Concrete Design
+Does the actual design follow the guidelines, accessible
 - how design actually looks
 - more on look and feel
 	- accessibility